Bhavana Sagar

 Activity Code 5320.03 is classified under the Services category and aligns with international ISIC frameworks governing courier and parcel delivery operations.
 Crucially, Dubai South Business Hub Free Zone permits 100% foreign ownership, meaning international investors and entrepreneurs can establish and operate a home delivery business without requiring a local Emirati sponsor or partner.

-This licence is well suited to a broad range of operators, including individual entrepreneurs launching delivery start-ups, small and medium enterprises scaling fulfilment operations, regional logistics companies seeking a UAE base, and e-commerce businesses looking to bring their delivery function in-house.
+This license is well suited to a broad range of operators, including individual entrepreneurs launching delivery start-ups, small and medium enterprises scaling fulfilment operations, regional logistics companies seeking a UAE base, and e-commerce businesses looking to bring their delivery function in-house.
 The free zone environment also makes it attractive for international operators who want to access GCC markets without establishing a mainland presence initially.

-Licence Scope vs. Excluded Activities
+License Scope vs. Excluded Activities

 It is important to distinguish Activity Code 5320.03 from related but separately licensed activities.
-Heavy haulage, freight forwarding, and bulk cargo transport fall under different activity codes and require distinct licences.
+Heavy haulage, freight forwarding, and bulk cargo transport fall under different activity codes and require distinct licenses.
 Home delivery under this activity code refers specifically to parcel and package delivery rather than large-scale freight movements.

 Food delivery and pharmaceutical delivery may fall within the operational scope of 5320.03 in terms of transport mechanics, but operators handling food products or medicines are likely to require supplementary approvals from Dubai Municipality, the UAE Ministry of Health, or other relevant regulatory bodies.
 It is advisable to confirm specific approval requirements with the free zone authority before commencing such operations.